2 LA County deputies involved in Andres Guardado shooting relieved of duty for unrelated case

-Sheriff Alex Villanueva ordered the two deputies be relieved from duty over an investigation related to a traffic collision that happened two months before Guardado was shot.
+Sheriff Alex Villanueva ordered the suspension of the two deputies Monday pending the outcome of an investigation related to a traffic collision that happened two months before Guardado was shot.

 "Both Deputies' peace officer powers have been suspended, pending the outcome of an investigation which stemmed from a traffic collision occurring on April 13th, 2020," a statement from LASD said.